Please also see my All-Time World Cup Team Index

 RB: Danny McGrain (Scotland)

-McGrain was an All-time great for Celtics.
-He was among the best ever rightback coming out of United Kingdom.
+McGrain was among the best ever rightback coming out of United Kingdom.
 With Celtic, he won seven League Championships, five Scottish Cups and two Scottish League Cups.
-He spent his final season of his career with Hamilton Accies, where he helped win them promotion to the premier league.
+He spent his final season of his career with Hamilton Accies, where he helped them to win promotion to the premier league.
 He played in the 1974 and 1982 World Cups for Scotland, captaining the side in their opening match against New Zealand at the 1982 World Cup.

 RB: Phil Neal (England)